 You would think that houses and apartments located on a tropical island that regularly has temperatures that reach over 80 degrees Fahrenheit would have air conditioning, but that is not the case.
 Some higher-end houses and apartments may have one, but that will vary depending on the complex or landlord.

-Since it is unlikely that you will have air conditioningOpens in a new tab. in your home while living in Oahu, you will simply have to make do with ceiling fans, and leave doors open while homing a cool breeze will blow through your home.
+Since it is unlikely that you will have air conditioning in your home while living in Oahu, you will simply have to make do with ceiling fans, and leave doors open while homing a cool breeze will blow through your home.

 12. Competitive Job Market